How to Beat Middle-Age Weight Gain

 While aging is inevitable, making modifications to your current lifestyle can help you beat middle-age weight gain.

 The Best Diet for Middle-Aged for Men and Women

 The best weight loss plan for middle-aged for women and men involves the following diet recommendations:

 Increase Fruits and Veggies

-But both women and men can benefit from increasing fruits and veggies, especially as the Centers for Disease Control and Prevention reports only one in 10 adults eat the recommended intake of produce.
+Both women and men can benefit from increasing fruits and veggies, especially as the Centers for Disease Control and Prevention reports only one in 10 adults eat the recommended intake of produce.

 Experiment with various veggies and healthy methods to prepare them, including baking, roasting, and broiling.
 You can also throw (and sneak) vegetables into smoothies, soups, pastas, casseroles, and other dishes to increase their intake and obtain their valuable nutrients.

 Compared to refined grains, whole grains are richer in fiber and other nutrients.
 Fiber is an indigestible plant compound that cannot be absorbed or digested within the body.